 - It needs full sun, even if it can grow in shade, and grows best near or in water. - The seeds are quite slow to germinate (2 to 5 months).
 Put them in a warn area.
 The sprouts may take 2 to 3 months to become a nice sized plant. - Dig a hole twice as wide and deep as the plant's roots ball.
 Choose a site near water or poorly drained.
 You may line the hole with compost and peat to help it grow.
 Backfill half of the soil you removed from the hole.
 Fan out the roots of the plant after removing it from its nursery container.
 Flood the hole with water until it contains 3 to 4 inches of water.
 Press the roots into the muddy soil and then cover with 2 to 3 inches of soil (just enough to cover the roots).
 Try to space them apart of 2 to 3 inches.
-Press the soil around the area. - You will need to flood it daily in the summer to keep it soggy.
-If you let the area to dry, the plant might die, although it will probably regrow if re-hydrated quickly. - You can propagate the plant by cuttings set.
-You can collect the seeds from the lowers in the summer and store them in dry sealed container. - If you planted them in pots, transplant the seedlings into larger individual pots when they have grown their first set of true leaves. - Keep the containers indoors or in a greenhouse during the winter. - Plant the seedlings in the garden anytime after Applications
+Press the soil around the area.

 - Medicinal purposes: it increases mental clarity and the brain function by allowing and facilitating the neural growth and interconnectivity inside the brain.
 It imparts long life, memory, and mental activity.
 It detoxifies the body from pollution.
 It is meant to have benefits in case of urinary disorders, as well as anti-inflammatory benefits.
 It is a rejuvenating herb as it is proved to repair skins cells and to boost the health of your skin.
-It is anti-leprosy, diuretic, stomachic and used in insomnia, asthma, abdominal disorders and fever. - Used in many different ways, including pills, lotions, tincture, dried herbs or fresh leaves directly for cooking. - You can cook this herb in salads or soups, or make a decoction of it. - For external use, you can prepare an infusion and then soak a compress to apply on specific areas.
+It is anti-leprosy, diuretic, stomachic and used in insomnia, asthma, abdominal disorders and fever. - Used in many different ways, including pills, lotions, tincture, dried herbs or fresh leaves directly for cooking.